Jumpaku/A-trouble-caused-by-case-insensitivity-of-filename-in-macOS/README.md

 # A trouble caused by case-insensitivity of filename in macOS

-Although I used the same docker image to run docker containers in both local and remote environment, the behaviors were different.
+Although I used the same docker image to run docker containers in both local and remote environments, the behaviors were different.
-A docker container in macOS succeeded to run gradle build.
+A docker container in macOS succeeded to run Gradle build.
 Another docker container in GitHub Actions failed to run it.

 ## Problem